nautobot/nautobot/nautobot/docs/configuration/authentication/ldap.md

 # Include this `ldap.set_option` call if you want to ignore certificate errors.
 This might be needed to accept a self-signed cert.
 ldap.set_option(ldap.OPT_X_TLS_REQUIRE_CERT, ldap.OPT_X_TLS_NEVER)

+# Include the following to validate the certificate of your ldap server.
+# This should not be used with the option to ignore certificate errors above.
+ldap.set_option(ldap.OPT_X_TLS_CACERTFILE, "/path/to/ca.pem")
+ldap.set_option(ldap.OPT_X_TLS_NEWCTX, 0)
 ```

 ### TLS Options